lindsaygelle/slice/README.md

 }
 ```

-Each interface is intended to handle a unique Go lang primative type.
+Each interface is intended to handle a unique Go lang primitive type.

 A Slice interface implements all methods of slice.Slice.